 Satanic Sommelier: A good but affordable Australian or Chilean Cabernet Sauvignon; we recommend Casillero del Diablo; or perhaps Newcastle beer.
 One of Satanic Cinema’s Unholy Trinity (along with Rosemary’s Baby and The Exorcist – see top of this list) The Omen became a trilogy of it’s own with sequels following Damien Thorn’s rise to power as The Antichrist .
+This movie suddenly brought 666 into public consciousness as a mark of evil.
 Classic!
 Satanic Cinema Canon.

-Paula Sheppard is disturbed in ‘Alice, Sweet Alice’.
+Paula Sheppard is disturbing and disturbed in ‘Alice, Sweet Alice’.

 Alice, Sweet Alice (1976)